 At last, February is here!
-Women in Horror month has begun, and therefore I can joyfully announce that Kandisha Press have released the third instalment of their women in horror anthology series…
+Women in Horror month has begun, and therefore I can announce that Kandisha Press have released the third instalment of their women in horror anthology series.

-To boot, I’m delighted and honoured to have a short story included in this lovely anthology, sharing space with some amazing voices from the horror scene.
+I’m delighted to have a short story included in this lovely anthology, sharing space with some amazing voices from the horror scene.

 What doesn’t kill me, might make me kill you!